 - Consignment fees vary.
-Some dealers charge a set commission (like 15%), others charge a percentage based on the final sale price.
+Some dealers charge a set commission (like 15%), others charge an amount based on the final sale price.

 - Some dealerships offer extra services, like detailing and tune-ups.
-You’ll have to pay a fee for these, though.
+Those are an extra fee.

-- You may want to get insurance on your RV while it’s in consignment.
-We’ll go over insurance later in this post.
+- You may want to consider consignment insurance on your RV, which we’ll detail later in this post.

 - Either you’ll pay a flat percentage of the sale price, usually between 10 to 15%, or

-- You and the dealer will both agree upon a target sale price, and the dealer will collect the extra as commission.
+- You and the dealer will both agree upon a target sale price, and the dealer will collect anything over that as their commission.

 So, let’s imagine the fair market value for your Class A RV consignment is $100,000.
 You agree to list it for $85,000, and it ends up selling for $92,000.
 In the first scenario (at 10%), the dealer’s commission would be $9,200.
 In the second, it would be $7,000.
 In this case, the second scenario is favorable.
 But this might not always be the case.
 Also, it’s possible a dealer could list the RV at a low price and then try to sell it higher to bump up their profit.
 That’s why it’s important to know the true value of your RV.
 It’s also important to try and determine if you have a reputable dealer handling your sale.